How to Get an Apartment Rented in New York

 Advertise Your Listings

-If you speak to experienced agents and brokers, they’ll tell you that consistency is key.
+If you speak to experienced agents and brokers, they'll tell you that consistency is critical.

-Posting and regularly updating your ads on listing platforms will help you stay atop and stay fresh.
+Posting and regularly updating your ads on listing platforms will help you stay at home and stay fresh.

-Different sites have different ways of working, so play around with what works best.
+Different sites work differently, so play around with what works best.

 Some sites might require that you refresh or update your ads daily.